cancervariants/fusion-representation/docs/source/terminology.rst

 .. admonition:: Note: the special case of read-through fusions

     Descriptions of read-through transcripts typically involve genes that are adjacent to one another in a reference genome assembly.
-The duality of the component genes encoding both independent and joint transcripts has resulted in authorities such as HGNC and CCDS creating read-through gene concepts, following a GENE1-GENE2 naming convention. **This convention does not apply to read-through transcripts generated from genes brought into proximity by a rearrangement.**
+The duality of the component genes encoding both independent and joint transcripts has resulted in authorities such as HGNC and CCDS creating read-through gene concepts, following a GENE1-GENE2 naming convention. *However, read-through transcripts generated from genes brought into proximity by a rearrangement should be annotated with a double-colon instead of a hyphen.*

     In practice, it is rare to report on read-through events, as these events are common and typically have little known biological relevance `[Mudge J]`_.